Greg

 In those days you could watch them all the way to the plane.

 I have often wondered about their attitude to the relationship between Pauline and me.
 Probably on this occasion the fact that my father was there might have comforted them, but the age difference remained.
-And it seems unlikely they had not noticed that somebody (Lindsay and I) had been in their bed on 23 August 1969.

 Had what proved to be quite a pleasant conversation, lasting about an hour, then home and had a bit of a talk to Dad and still later to bed.